 Before the rant begins: While this is all about exercise, I believe in the 80/20 rule, weight loss/maintenance is 80% what you eat and 20% about how you move.
 I fully recognize that the majority of the changes I have seen in my own body are because I completely changed what I was eating.
 Also, I didn’t follow any Tracy Anderson meal plans.

 Want to know what I did for my diet?
-Enter your email address in the top bar above for a free one-week meal plan.
-I’d love to show you how to do it too!!
+Start your journey right now, grab the meal plan by dropping your email in the box below.
+I’d love to show you how to do it too!

 Also, so you know where I am coming from, I have been an avid exerciser for over 15 years.
 I have taken every kind of class that is out there.
 I have had a personal trainer.
 I have spent hours and hours and hours lifting (very heavy!) weights at the gym.
 I have run, swam, and played on every piece of gym equipment you can think of.
 You name it, I’ve tried it.